 Psalm 81 – Gathering God’s People to Listen and Obey

-Title of this Psalm is, To the Chief Musician.
+The title of this psalm is To the Chief Musician.
 On an instrument of Gath.
 A Psalm of Asaph.
-It indicates the audience of the Psalm (the Chief Musician), the author of the Psalm (of Asaph) and the sound of the Psalm (the instrument of Gath).
-This Psalm is best connected with the feasts of trumpets and related feasts on the religious calendar of Israel.
+It indicates the audience of the psalm (the Chief Musician), the author of the psalm (of Asaph) and the sound of the psalm (on the instrument of Gath).
+This psalm is best connected with the Feast of Trumpets or the Feast of Tabernacles celebrated by the people of Israel.

 “This powerful psalm leaves no doubt of its festal character, and little doubt of the particular feast it was designed to serve: in a probability the Feast of Tabernacles.
 This commemorated the wilderness journey, and included a public reading of the law.”
 (Derek Kidner)